tjtanjin/react-chatbotify-docs/docs/introduction/migration_v2.md

 Changes Required:
 - Remove all style sections from BotOptions and move them to the new `styles` prop (refer to new features)

+### Removed isOpen from BotOptions
+Up till now, the chat window state (open/close) of the chatbot has been tracked by the `isOpen` variable which was found within the chatbot's `options` (now `settings`) prop.
+Apart from this special variable, all that `options` contained were configuration sections.
+That said, `isOpen` always felt out of place and it's not great having to handle a special case as it breaks consistency.
+With the introduction of [**hooks**](/docs/api/hooks), the chat window state can now be exposed via the `useChatWindow` hook and `isOpen` can finally be retired.

+Changes Required:
+- Remove usage of `isOpen` variable found within the `options` (now `settings`) prop and use the `useChatWindow` hook if required

 ### Removed react-chatbotify.css import
 Since v1.5.0, importing of `react-chatbotify.css` is no longer necessary.
 With v2, this is being enforced so remove any `react-chatbotify.css` imports from your codebase.